kronihias/mcfx/README.md

 changelog:
 ==============

+- 0.5.8 (2020-01-31) - mcfx_convolver - option to store preset within the project -> allows to exchange a DAW (eg. Reaper) project without need to provide the preset files extra, allow to export stored preset as .zip file for recovering it from the project

 - 0.5.7 (2019-04-28) - mcfx_convolver - osc receive support: /reload, /load <preset.conf> -> allows remote control of reloading/loading presets, port can be set in GUI

 - 0.5.6 (2019-03-20) - mcfx_convolver - maintain fir filter gain if resampled, add plugin parameter to trigger reload of configuration